C++: Strategy Pattern vs. Policy Based Design

 • Any database connection can be closed.

-The nicest thing is, though several languages provide garbage collectors that are limited to handling memory, RAII is a cleaner alternative to handling NOT ONLY memory but any kind of resources.
+The best part is that, while several languages offer garbage collectors limited to handling memory, RAII provides a cleaner alternative for managing not only memory but any type of resources.

-First, let’s see how these constructor and destructor are invoked:
+First, let’s look at how these constructors and destructors are invoked:

 #include <iostream>